cancerberoSgx/yamat/README.md

  * Don't mess with node_modules
  * Not involved with the development cycle.
  * Just a simple transformation back and forward in versions of your monorepo's `package.json` dependencies.
 Will never modify anything else but that
- * User is responsible on everythin else, publish, versioning, testing
+ * User is responsible on everything else, publish, versioning, testing
+ * User is responsible of correctly ordering dependencies in yamat.json so build doesn't fail
  * KISS.
  * Don't try to be fast.
  * Don't try to save space on your disk.
- * Don't solve any npm problem.
+ * Don't try solve any npm problem.
 Reuses as much as it can of already existent npm functionality.
  * It's user responsibility to execute `yamat link` when starting development and `yamat unlink` before publishing
  * CLI and node.js API